dmbarbour/wikilon/docs/ABCRT.md

         (binary, size+offset, pbuff, pnext)

 The annotation `{&binary}` is taken as an assertion of both binary type and desired representation.
 If an argument is not a valid binary, this assertion will fail (statically or dynamically).
-The weaker `{&binary~}` allows the runtime to use a chunked list representation, selecting a chunk size heuristically (e.g. favoring blocks of 32kB).
+The weaker `{&binary~}` allows the runtime to use a chunked list representation and allocate in the nursery region.

-I'd like to support other arrays of fixed-width structure, e.g. if I can get some sort of template like `(i32 * (f32 * u64))`, then I could allocate two cells at a time and properly represent them on load.
-I'll need to think about this later.
+I'd like to support arrays of other fixed-width structures: floats, fixed-width integers, combinations of these, etc..
+But I'll first need to model these fixed width structures.

 #### Texts